-33. The registration of an agent under GST is as follows:-
+31. The registration of an agent under GST is as follows:-

-Condition Determination of Taxable Turnover Liability to Register Agent acting in his own name value of taxable supplies he made (including agent's commission received) register if exceeds the threshold Agent acting on behalf of local principal agent's commissions received (value of taxable supplies on behalf of local principal to be excluded) register if exceeds the threshold 3.
-Agent acting in his own name and acting on behalf of local principal value of taxable supplies he made in his own name, and agent's commissions received (value of taxable supplies on behalf of local principal to be excluded) register if exceeds the threshold Agent acting on behalf of non-resident Situation 1 value of taxable supplies he made in his own name and agent's commissions received (value of taxable supplies on behalf of the non-resident to be excluded) Situation 1 register if exceeds the threshold non-resident is not required to be registered.
+Condition Determination of Taxable Turnover Liability to Register local principal taxable supplies on behalf of local principal to be excluded) 4.
+Agent acting on behalf of non-resident Situation 1 value of taxable supplies he made in his own name and agent's commissions received (value of taxable supplies on behalf of the non- resident to be excluded) Situation 1 register if exceeds the threshold non-resident is not required to be registered.
 Situation 2 Value of taxable supplies he made in his own name is below threshold but value of taxable supplies made by the non-resident in Malaysia exceeds the threshold.
-Situation 2 Agent to register on behalf of the non-resident as non-resident is not liable to be registered under the GST Act.
-The GST liability of the non-resident will fall on the agent.
+Situation 2 Agent to register on behalf of the non-resident as non- resident is not liable to be registered under the GSTA.
+The GST liability of the non- resident will fall on the agent.
 Situation 3 Value of taxable supplies he made in his own name exceeds threshold and value of taxable supplies made by the non-resident in Malaysia also exceed the threshold.
-Situation 3 Agent to register in its own name and also to register on behalf of the non-resident.
+Situation 3 Agent to register in its own name and also to register on behalf of the non- resident.